naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales in one dashboard.
+Track and visualize revenue from multiple monetization sources including ads, affiliate links, digital product sales, and memberships.

 ## Features
-- Add revenue entries for ads, affiliate links, and digital products
+- Add revenue entries for different sources (ads, affiliate, products, memberships)
-- Visualize revenue trends with interactive charts
+- Visualize revenue data with interactive charts
-- View all entries in a table
+- View revenue history in a table
-- Easy-to-use interface
+- Easy-to-use dashboard

 ## Installation
-1. Download the plugin file.
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
-2. Upload to your WordPress site via Plugins > Add New > Upload Plugin.
-3. Activate the plugin.
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to the 'Revenue Tracker' menu in the admin panel

 ## Setup
-1. Go to the Revenue Tracker menu in your WordPress admin.
-2. Start adding revenue entries.
+- No additional setup required.
+Start adding revenue entries right away.

 ## Usage
-- Add new entries using the form.
+- Use the form to add new revenue entries
-- View your revenue chart and table.
+- View your revenue history and charts in the dashboard

-## Requirements
-- WordPress 5.0+
-- PHP 7.0+

-## Support
-For support, please open an issue on our GitHub repository.
+- Export data as needed (premium feature)